 10. Blackthorn / Sloe

-Blackthorn is a wild, shrubby tree native to Europe, recognized by its dense growth and wicked thorns.
-It produces small, bitter blue-black fruits called sloes, used traditionally to make liqueurs.
+Blackthorn is a wild, shrubby, and very thorny tree native to Europe and West Asia.
+It’s well known for its long, sharp, dark thorns, which can cause painful infections if they break off in your skin.
+It produces small, bitter blue-black fruits called sloes, that are often used traditionally to make liqueurs.
 Its early white blossoms feed pollinators in late winter, well before other fruit plants bloom.

 11. Hawthorn

 Hawthorns are small trees or large shrubs with robust, woody thorns that can grow over an inch long.
-These spines make them ideal barrier plants.
-The red fruits, or “haws,” feed birds and wildlife and have been used in traditional medicine for heart health.
-They’re hardy and often thrive in poor soils.
+These thorns make them ideal fencing or barrier plants.
+Birds and other wildlife feed on its red fruits (also called “haws”), and people have used them in traditional medicine for heart health.
+The tree is quite hardy and often thrive even in poor soils.

 12. Bael Fruit

-Native to India, the bael tree is armed with strong, straight thorns and is deeply revered in Ayurvedic medicine.
+Native to India, the bael tree is armed with strong, straight thorns.
+It is highly valued in Ayurvedic medicine for its many healing benefits and also holds great importance in Hindu culture.
 Its fruit, which has a hard woody shell, is used for digestive remedies and religious rituals.
 Bael thrives in dry climates and has remarkable drought resistance.

 13. Salak (Snake Fruit)

 This unusual tropical fruit comes from a short palm with densely packed, needle-sharp spines on its stems and leaf stalks.
 The reddish-brown fruit has a scaly skin and sweet-tart flesh.
-Harvesting is tricky due to the intense thorn coverage, but the reward is a delicious delicacy widely enjoyed in Southeast Asia.
+Harvesting the fruits is hard because the plant has so many sharp thorns, but the fruit is worth it.
+It has many benefits: it’s rich in vitamin C and beta-carotene, which help your immune system and eye health; , it’s rich fiber, which supports good digestion and weight control; and contain compounds like pectin and potassium that may help improve memory and brain function.

 14. Prickly Pear (Opuntia)